unnsse/unnsse.io/content/posts/typelevel_weather_10032024.md

 # See details front matter: https://fixit.lruihao.cn/documentation/content-management/introduction/#front-matter
 ---

-# 1.0 Intro
+# 1.0 Introduction

-Scala is a general purpose statically typed language that seamlessly blends object-oriented and functional programming.
+[Scala](https://www.scala-lang.org) is a general purpose statically typed language that seamlessly blends object-oriented and functional programming.
 Its expressive syntax and functional features, along with its JVM compatibility, make it an attractive choice for developers.
 Although it has a steep learning curve, mastering Scala can lead to highly performant and stable software, especially in concurrent environments.
-All of this is what caught my eye many years ago when I came across this fascinating piece of technology.
+All of this is what caught my eye many years ago when I first came across Scala.

 ## 1.1.
 Scala & Typelevel Stack
 The [Typelevel](https://typelevel.org/) stack is a Scala based ecosystem/framework of modular abstractions that emphasize functional programming and [Category Theory](https://en.wikipedia.org/wiki/Category_theory).

 This article shares my experience creating an HTTP service using the Typelevel stack, in particular, [http4s](https://http4s.org/), [cats](https://typelevel.org/cats/), [cats-effect](https://typelevel.org/cats-effect/), and [circe](https://circe.github.io/circe/).
 The service retrieves real-time weather information based on latitude and longitude passed to an HTTP GET endpoint.
 It also provides a high-level overview of how to leverage Typelevel projects to quickly set up a semi-production-ready JSON parsing HTTP service, with integration tests and logging.

 # 2.0 Acceptance Criteria